tomglynch/tglyn.ch/src/blog/spotify_download_for_djs.md

    Replace `[Clean Spotify Playlist Link]` with your link.

 ## Troubleshooting Common Issues
-- **No matches found**: Ensure the Spotify link has removed anything after and including the '?'.
+- **No matches found**: Ensure your Spotify link has removed anything after and including the '?'.
-- **Command Not Found**: Make sure `spotdl` is installed and restart Terminal.
+- **Command Not Found**: Ensure `spotdl` is installed and restart Terminal.
 - **Download Problems**: Check your internet connection or playlist link.

 ## Conclusion
 Congratulations!
-You've downloaded Spotify playlists to your Mac.
+You've now downloaded Spotify playlists to your Mac.
 Any questions or issues?
-Feel free to comment below.
+Drop a comment below.
 Enjoy your music!

 ## Optional: Downloading Higher Bitrate Music using YouTube Music